 I can remember when children were told to eat everything on their plates—think of the starving children in China!
 People have started to make fun of statements like that.
 But think of the starving children in your own community.

 Do your TV stations conduct holiday food drives?
+Then you have a food insecurity problem near you.
 Food waste is a major scandal worldwide.
 At a time when we focus so much attention on giving, it’s a shame to waste food while our neighbors have trouble getting enough.

 The general problem of food waste